input-output-hk/partner-chains-smart-contracts/offchain/README.md

   --registration-utxo 7eddcb7807899d5078ebc25c59d372b484add88604db461e6ef077fd0379733d#0
 ```

-And use it's output for the registration:
+And use its output for the registration:

 ```
 nix run .#sidechain-main-cli -- register \